Here at Chichester Cinema at New Park, we want to welcome all film lovers.

 There are automatic doors leading into the building through the main entrance (north).
 The doors to the south entrance can accommodate a wheelchair, but have a small one-inch rise.

 If you require a carer, simply apply for a free Cinema Exhibitors' Association Card (CEA Card) by picking up an application form from our box office or from www.ceacard.co.uk.
 Your 'CEA Card' will entitle your accompanying carer to a free seat.
 This card is accepted at most cinemas in the UK.
-Please note that we cannot accept CEA cards whilst our auditorium has limited availability due to Social Distancing.

 If you are travelling to us by public transport, Chichester train station is wheelchair accessible, as it the footpath from the bus stop.